shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 Again, the place where you mount your battery is dependant on the size of the battery.
 Secure the battery with as many zip-ties as you want.
 There's no such thing as using too many zip-ties to secure components on quadcopters.

-### Wiring
+### Putting It Together

 #### ESC Callibration

 Before you start configuring your CC3D, it's a good idea to make sure your sure your ESC and motors are working properly.
 For this, connect the ESC **directly** to the battery and the ESC's BEC straight into the 3<sup>rd</sup> channel of your receiver.
 Keep the transmitter switched on with zero throttle input.
 On connecting the battery, you will hear a callibration beep from the motor.
+Put the throttle to max power and hold till you hear another callibration beep.
+After bringing the throttle back to zero input, you should now be able to drive the motor by varying the throttle input.

+In case the motor spins the wrong way, just swap the red and yellow wires of the motor.

+#### Cable Management

+This isn't really cable management, but I couldn't think of a better title for this section.

+Connect the ESCs' BECs to the CC3D.
+The order will have to be changed later when setting up the CC3D so don't worry about that for now.
+I looped the cables through the holes in the top of the frame so they weren't hanging off the side of the copter.
+The white wire should face upwards.

+The receiver is quite straightforward to setup.
+The first cable has three leads, one for signal and two for power.
+The rest of the cables have only one signal lead.
+Just connect this in the order to which it is connected on the the receiver port side of the leads.

+The male connectors for the ESC can go right into the power distribution board.

 ## Software Configuration